 @figma, or tag

-Select Files, Plugins or Creators to view results for each resource.
+Select Files, Plugins, Creators, or Widgets to view results for each resource.
 The count next to each heading lets you know how many results there are for each resource.

 Sort results by trending or recent.

 Select Feed to view resources from creators you follow (default).
 Select Explore to browse popular resources in the Community.

 Select a featured category to explore related resources.
 Choose from design systems, wireframes, illustrations, icons, typography, mobile design, web design, and UI kits.

 Note: If you are an admin of a team or organization with a Community profile, you can browse the Community as an admin.